Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Introduction

 \section{Introduction}

-As one of the key candidate technologies for sixth generation (6G) wireless systems, integrated sensing and communication (ISAC) has received increasing research attention in recent years.
+As one of the key candidate technologies for the sixth generation (6G) wireless systems, integrated sensing and communication (ISAC) has received increasing research attention in recent years.
 This technique can be applied to environment-aware scenarios such as vehicle-to-everything (V2X), virtual reality (VR), and augmented reality (AR).
-From the spectrum resource perspective, both the increase in communication capacity and further enhancement of sensing capabilities rely on larger bandwidth.
-Due to increasingly scarce spectrum resource, we need to share the spectrum to achieve Radar and communication coexistence (RCC)\cite{30,31}.
-To this end, additional control nodes along with additional estimation and feedback of interference channels are often required, which significantly increases the system design complexity\cite{29}.
-From the hardware deployment perspective, Radar and communication systems share similar hardware architectures, and implementing Radar and communication functions on the same platform can effectively reduce the hardware overhead.
-In addition, with respect to (w.r.t.) separate Radar and communication systems, the communication signals are known to the Radar and can also be used for sensing.
-Considering these advantages, the dual-function Radar-communication (DFRC) system, which has shared hardware, is considered to be more efficient for the ISAC\cite{20}.
+From the spectrum resource perspective, both the increase in communication capacity and the enhancement of sensing capabilities rely on larger bandwidth, thereby exacerbating the scarcity of available spectrum resources.
+Consequently, this imperatively prompts us to investigate strategies for achieving radar and communication coexistence (RCC) within the same frequency band\cite{30,31}.
+However, additional control nodes along with additional estimation and feedback of interference channels are often required in RCC systems, which significantly increases the system design complexity\cite{29}.
+From the hardware deployment perspective, since radar and communication systems share similar hardware architectures, implementing radar and communication functions on the same platform can effectively reduce the hardware overhead.
+In addition, through the integration of radar and communication systems, the radar gains awareness of the communication signals, enabling their utilization for sensing purposes.
+Thus, the dual-function radar-communication (DFRC) system is considered to be more efficient for the ISAC\cite{20}.